HSLdevcom/digitransit-ui/docs/Tests.md

 ## Running tests

-Running the tests starts a local dev server (with nowatch and HSL config) to port 8000 (iPhone 6+ on Browserstack can only use a limited number of ports).
+Running the tests starts a local dev server (with nowatch and HSL config) to port 8000 (iPhone 6+ on BrowserStack can only use a limited number of ports).

 Using local firefox
 ```